cunarist/rinf/docs/precompiled_binaries.md

 Because Cargokit builds the Rust crate during Flutter build, it is inherently dependend on the Rust toolchain being installed on the developer's machine.

-To streamline plugin usage, it is possible for Cargokit to use precompiled binaries instead.
+To decrease the friction, it is possible for Cargokit to use precompiled binaries instead.

-This is how the process of using precompiled binaries looks during the build on developer machine:
+This is how the process of using precompiled binaries looks from the perspective of the build on developer machine:

 1. Cargokit checks if there is `cargokit_options.yaml` file in the root folder of target application.
 If there is one, it will be checked for `use_precompiled_binaries` options to see if user opted out of using precompiled binaries.
 In which case Cargokit will insist on building from source.
 Cargokit will also build from source if the configuration file is absent, but user has Rustup installed.